What to Do with a Mezuzah After Fire or Flood Damage?

 Step 4: Replace Pasul Mezuzahs Promptly and Properly

-If the magiah determines that a scroll is pasul, it must be replaced with a kosher mezuzah.
-A pasul scroll should be placed in genizah — the proper halachic process for disposing of sacred texts — rather than discarded in ordinary trash.
+If the magiah determines that a scroll is pasul, a qualified sofer should determine whether it can be repaired or whether it must be replaced with a kosher mezuzah.
+If it cannot be used, it should be handled respectfully and, when appropriate, placed in genizah rather than discarded carelessly.

 Why Acting Quickly Matters